denir-li/lfdk1/README.md

 # Linux Firmware Debug Kit (lfdk)

-Fork to fix for Ubuntu 14.04 (Kernel 3.13), how to use:
+Fork to fix for Ubuntu 18.04.4 LTS (Kernel 5.3), how to use:

 1. sudo apt-get -y install libncurses5-dev
 2. make